How Do I Adjust the Date Range on a Report?

 Alternatively, you can set a custom date range by doing the following:

-For example, if I wanted to run the report from December 7th, I could click the arrows next to 'January' to cycle back to December 7th, and select the date like so:
+For example, if I wanted to run the report from Jan 1st to Jun 30th, I could click the arrows to scroll through the different months and click on the dates in question

 (For more tips on what text you can enter in this field, check out the question mark hint next to the box like so:)